coloradorca/POserver/README.md

 # Product Overview API

-RESTful API to the Product Overview module of the UglyDogStore which can be found here: http://uglydogstore.surge.sh/ .
+RESTful API to the Product Overview module of the UglyDogStore.

 Serves up API routes using a Node Express Server and a PostGres Database.